FDA concedes delays in response to baby formula shortage

 — Improved information technology to share data on FDA inspections, consumer complaints and testing results;

-— New authority to compel manufacturers to turn over samples and records on manufacturing supplies, quality and safety.
+— New authority to compel manufacturers to turn over samples and records on manufacturing supply chains, manufacturing quality and safety.

-U.S. inventories of baby formula have improved in recent weeks, hitting in-stock rates above 80% last week, according to IRI, a market research firm.
+U.S. inventories of baby formula have been improving, hitting in-stock rates above 80% last week, according to IRI, a market research firm.
 That’s up from a low of 69% in mid-July.
 The U.S. has imported the equivalent of more than 80 million bottles of formula since May, according to White House figures, and the Biden administration is working to help foreign manufacturers stay on the market long term to diversify supply.

 Califf has commissioned a separate external review of FDA’s food division citing “fundamental questions about the structure, function, funding and leadership” of the program.
 That review is being led by former FDA commissioner Dr. Jane Henney, who led the agency during the final years of the Clinton administration.